utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/signals.md

 ```

 ## Naming
-For better compatibility the `signal` prefix is dropped during registration, and the name of your signal is converted to snake_case.
-So to use your signal `signalHelloThere` from GDScript, use it with `hello_there`.
+For consistency with Godot's style, the `signal` prefix is dropped during registration and the name of your signal is converted to snake_case.
+The signal `signalHelloThere` is known as `hello_there` in GDScript.

 ## Emitting
 Every signal has a `emit` method which can be used to emit it in a typesafe way.